 Consider the March, 2011 Fukushima nuclear power plant disaster.
 It’s an untold devastating story no longer on the front page of any news outlet.
 The full impact has not been completely disclosed1.
 But let’s keep it at home.
 Remember Three-mile Island?

 In recent months, FEMA has declared disasters in Utah, Alabama, and Massachusetts due to severe storms, hitting Alabama particularly hard by adding tornadoes, strait-line winds and flooding.
-Nevada was devastated by Washoe fires2.
+Nevada experienced wide-spread devastation caused by the Washoe fires2.

 According to the National Climatic Data Center (NCDC), the nation’s “scorekeeper” of severe weather and climate events, revealed that the U.S. has sustained an estimated 114 natural disasters over the past 31+ years.

 In August, 2011, Hurricane Irene alone knocked out power for over seven million homes and businesses and recorded forty-five deaths.
-The spring and summer of 2011, ushered in the Mississippi River flooding, taking its toll, while the Missouri and Souris Rivers forced evacuation of 11,000 people.
+The spring and summer of 2011 ushered in the Mississippi River flooding.
+Taking its toll, the Missouri and Souris Rivers forced evacuation of 11,000 people.

 Let’s not mention the many droughts that have occurred over just the last few years, reaching from California to the Atlantic Coast, in which both water and food supplies where diminished greatly within the communities directly affected3.

 Most of all, what isn’t mentioned in NCDC reports is the impact on people who are left without food and water for extended periods of time.
 They don’t even begin to estimate the numbers affected!
 From my perspective, Food Insurance, a “survival” kit, is all about a self-sustained food & water disaster relief program.

-As a society, we insure our homes against things like fire, theft, or personal liability if someone slips on our icy front porch and ends up in traction, we’re protected from major financial ruin.
-We insure our cars, not because we necessarily want to, but because regulators in many states have mandated it.
+As a society, we insure our homes against things like fire, theft, or personal liability.
+If someone slips on our icy front porch and ends up in traction, we’re protected from major financial ruin.
+We insure our cars.
+Not because we necessarily want to, but because regulators in many states have mandated it.